Why, LORD, do you stand far off?

 No matter how things may seem, we know there is a God and justice will ultimately prevail – even if we don’t understand how that will happen.
 Psalm 10 transitions from questions and not understanding God’s ways to a prayer asking God to intervene and exact justice: “Break the arm of the wicked man; call the evildoer to account for his wickedness” (v.
 15).
 The psalm ends with David’s confidence that justice will triumph, “The LORD is King for ever and ever . . . defending the fatherless and the oppressed (vv.
 16, 18).
 As King of the universe, God will have the final say.

-May the Judge bring all evildoers to justice and replace all terror and injustices with His shalom, peace.
+May the Judge bring all evildoers to justice and erase all terror from the earth.